Artin Approximation: Approximation with constraints

-\begin{example}[Kashiwara-Gabber Example] (\cite{Hir} p.
-75) Let us perform the division of $xy$ by as formal power series in $\C\{ x,y\} $ with respect to the monomial $xy$ (see Example \ref{IMP} in the introduction).
+\begin{example}[Kashiwara-Gabber Example] \cite[p.
+75]{Hir} Let us perform the division of $xy$ by as formal power series in $\C\{ x,y\} $ with respect to the monomial $xy$ (see Example \ref{IMP} in the introduction).
 The remainder of this division can be written as a sum $r(x)+s(y)$ where $r(x)\in(x)\C\{ x\} $ and $s(y)\in(y)\C\{y\}$ since this remainder has no monomial divisible by $xy$.
-By symmetry, we get $r(x)=s(x)$, and by substituting $y$ by $x^2$ we get the following relation:
+By symmetry, we get $r(x)=s(x)$, and by substituting $y$ by $x^2$ we get the Mahler equation:

 This relation yields the expansion

 and shows that the remainder of the division is not algebraic since the gaps in the expansion of an algebraic power series over a characteristic zero field are bounded.
 This proves that the equation